WestonVoglesonger/Project-Edge/docs/project-edge/user-stories.md

 # User Stories for Project Edge

 ## Introduction
-This document outlines the user stories for Project Edge, a versatile platform that supports collaboration on technology, business, and artistic projects among university students.
+This document outlines the user stories for Project Edge, a versatile platform that supports collaboration on technology projects among university students.
 These stories define the functional needs from various user perspectives.

 ## User Roles
-- **User**: A user who engages with projects, whether as a participant or an observer.
+- **User**: A user who engages with projects and discussions, whether as a participant or an observer.
-- **Project Owner**: A user who initiates projects and manages their progression.
+- **Project/Discussion Owner**: A user who initiates projects and manages their progression.
 - **Administrator**: Manages overall platform functionality and ensures adherence to community guidelines.

 ## User Stories